onap/archived-vid/features.properties.md

     When flag is true the "New view/edit" button will appear in context menu of chosen service in Instantiation Status window.
     The click on that button will open the service instance in drawing board (new screens).

+  * FLAG_2006_PORT_MIRRORING_LET_SELECTING_SOURCE_SUBSCRIBER

+    When flag is true the "Source Subscriber Name" drop down will be added for the source VNF on the PMC (Port Mirroring Configuration) instantiation form.